spack/spack/lib/spack/docs/basic_usage.rst

    $ spack uninstall --force mpich

 but you risk breaking other installed packages.
-In general, it is safer to remove dependent packages *before* removing their dependencies or use the ``--dependents`` option.
+In general, it is safer either to remove dependent packages *before* removing their dependencies or use the ``--dependents`` option.